 The ISP conversion by FedEx is the clear definition of all route drivers as independent contractors.
 This change is fueled by past legal issues disputing whether the FedEx Ground operator is an employee or a contractor.
 To convert to the new model and continue with FedEx Ground, each contractor company will be required to have at least 5 routes or 500 deliveries.
 This may require each contractor to make decisions regarding purchasing additional routes to become ISP certified, or selling to another contractor in his/her terminal.

-The recent court rulings regarding this classification of FedEx independent contractor/owners and their initial plans, including the infusion of new negotiated rates and multi-year term requirements and definitions.
+The recent court rulings regarding this classification of FedEx independent contractor/owners and their initial plans, including the infusion of newly negotiated rates and multi-year term requirements and definitions.

 What resources will I need to convert to FedEx’s ISP?